-In November 2005, operating room nurse and ONA member Lori Dupont was brutally murdered at Windsor's Hotel-Dieu Grace Hospital by an anesthetist who was her expartner and colleague.
+In November 2005, operating room nurse and ONA member Lori Dupont was brutally murdered at Windsor's Hotel-Dieu Grace Hospital by an anesthetist who was her ex-partner and colleague.
 ONA members were horrified by the murder of Lori Dupont and the inquest into her death revealed that she paid the price for a culture of indifference and inattention to violence in health-care workplaces across the province.
-Health-care workers continue to be among those at highest risk of workplace violence and we still need more effective action to protect them from harm.
+Over a decade has now passed since Lori's murder, and health-care workers continue to be among those at highest risk for workplace violence.
+We still need more effective action to protect them from harm.